DakePeng/DakePeng/README.md

 I am experienced in full-stack development and project management.

-I'm devoted to use the power of programming & data to solve issues in cognitive science research.
+I'm devoted to use the power of programming & data to solve issues in research.